danielpetri1/bbb-recording-exporter/README.md

 The meeting's ID is the alphanumeric string following the 2.3 in the recording's URL.

 Existing recordings can be rebuilt to run the exporting scripts automatically again.

+If you do not have access to a BBB server, check out the branch 'client-side'.

+To add a download button to Greenlight's UI, change [these](https://github.com/danielpetri1/greenlight/commit/72c2165e4a504aa40e116a83864de36dea540b65) files.

 ## Requirements
 Access to a functioning BBB 2.3 server. <br  />